Impact of farming through the years

 - Contact farming (providing general support services to farms)

 Towards the end of the twentieth century, the traditional reliance on chemical pesticides and fertilizers, biotechnology, mono-cultural crops and heavy government subsidies made food plentiful and cheap.
-However, the environmental and social costs are now becoming painfully clear – land erosion, depleted and contaminated soil and water resources, loss of biodiversity, deforestation, labour abuses, and the growth of industrial-sized farming (with industrial styles of production) and the corresponding decline of the traditional family farm.
+However, the environmental and social costs are now becoming painfully clear – land erosion, depleted and contaminated soil and water resources, loss of biodiversity, deforestation, labour abuses, the growth of industrial-sized farming (with industrial styles of production) and the decline of the traditional family farm.

 Fundamentally, sustainability means farming techniques that protect

 - The environment

 - Public health

 - Animal welfare